 We still have to work out the actual layout of the tile, which is complicated by the fact that we have so many perimeter surfaces to deal with in the various spaces.
 It will be a trick to avoid narrow strips of tile along conspicuous walls and transitions.
 Stay tuned!

 Our granite counter top fabricator advised us last week that the two slabs of Red Malibu granite that they received for us had flaws and were rejected.
 I have located an alternate source, NSI in Glen Burnie, that has nine slabs on hand!
 I will select two slabs tomorrow and notify the fabricator that we are back in business.
-We have also selected an Emerald Green marble for the vanity top.
+We have also selected an Emerald Green serpentine stone for the vanity top.

 Tuesday, May 24, 2011